seekstar/rusty-cpp/README.md

 Then it will print `4` correctly.

-However, if `Builder` or any of its members has non-default move constructor or move assignment operator, the compiler won't optimize out the move construction or move assignment of `Builder`.
+However, if `Builder` or any of its members has a non-default move constructor or move assignment operator, the compiler won't optimize out the move construction or move assignment of `Builder`.
 For example:

 ```cpp
 #include <iostream>